1Password/solutions/migration/cleanup-scripts/README.md

 This allows you to easily sort all vaults identified using the [vault_dedupe_helper.py](#vault_dedupe_helperpy) script (or by other means) to the top or bottom of the vault list of 1Password.com for further assessment as potential duplicate vaults for removal.

 After you've determined that you've selected the correct vaults for deletion, you can optionally run the script again using the `-r` flag to delete vaults.

+## Remove "Imported" prefix from imported vaults with [remove_imported_prefix.py](./remove_imported_prefix.py)

+This script will remove the "Imported " prefix added to all vaults migrated using the LastPass importer built into the 1Password application.

+#### Usage
+`python3 remove_imported_prefix.py`

+The script requires no arguments and has no flags or options.

+It assumes you have signed in to your 1Password account as a member of the Owners group using `op signin` or `eval $(op signin)`.

+> **warning**
+>
+> Run this script only after you have migrated all data from LastPass and have migrated permissions for all groups and users.
+Removing the Imported prefix or changing the name of imported vaults in any way before you have finalized your migration may result in duplicate vaults or failure to migrate permissions.